 Anyone can build an app using a prompt-driven full-stack AI development tool like StackBlitz’s Bolt.new, Netlify for app hosting, and Supabase as the back-end database.

-We started developing a marketing asset management system using this stack based on what we designed in CRM.
+We began developing a marketing asset management system using this stack, based on the design we created in CRM.

 The advantage of this approach is that subscription costs include as many users as you want.

-At the time of publication, the Pro versions for these three apps totaled $62 per month.
+At the time of publication, the Pro versions for these three apps cost a total of $62 per month.

-Whether you use a ‘free’ spreadsheet or buy or build a marketing asset management system, this tool will save staff members much time and can increase revenue.
+Whether you use a free spreadsheet or buy or build a marketing asset management system, this tool will save staff members a significant amount of time and can increase revenue.